Skip to main content

 Peptides are proteins, and if taken orally, they would be digested and rendered inactive.
 Therefore, they are administered via subcutaneous injection, using a very small insulin syringe.
 The injections are typically done in the evening, about 30-60 minutes before bed, to align with the body’s largest natural GH pulse that occurs during deep sleep.
 This timing enhances the body’s own circadian rhythm.

 The monitoring phase is a continuous feedback loop.
-After an initial period on the protocol, typically 8 to 12 weeks, follow-up is performed.
+After an initial period on the protocol, typically 8 to 12 weeks, follow-up blood work is performed.
 The primary marker for assessing efficacy is the IGF-1 level.

 The goal is to bring the IGF-1 level from a suboptimal baseline into the upper quartile of the normal reference range for a healthy young adult (typically a range of 250-350 ng/mL).
 This indicates that the protocol is successfully stimulating the GH axis.